 - Complete your MRA (My Research Application) form to obtain departmental/divisional approval.
 These approvals should be completed prior to the internal deadline.

 Research Services will hold an information session and grant-writing workshop.
-The session will cover eligibility requirements, changes for 2018, evaluation criteria, proposal development and submission, including Q&A. A 2017 IDG selection committee member will discuss the adjudication process and tips for writing a strong proposal.
+The session will cover eligibility requirements, evaluation criteria, proposal development and submission, including Q&A. An IDG selection committee member will discuss the adjudication process and tips for writing a strong proposal.

 SSHRC webinars on the 2018 Insight Development Grant in December 2017: